Skip to content

 The journey takes approximately 30 to 40 minutes.
 From the Versailles Château – Rive Gauche station, it’s about a 10-minute walk to the palace.

-Make sure to check for any possible disruptions or schedule changes on the day of your visit.
+Please check for any potential disruptions or schedule changes on the day of your visit.

-When we went we travelled from Musée d’Orsay and half our trains had been cancelled.
+When we went, we traveled from the Musée d’Orsay, and half of our trains had been canceled.
 Luckily, we’d allowed ourselves double the time we needed.

 FAQS: Visiting Versailles in Winter